Atothendrew/bootcamp-simple-falcon-api/README.md

 4. Point your browser to http://localhost:8000

+5. Make sure you see `Hello World` on the page

 6. Change the text from `Hello World` to something else

 7. Rebuild the image and run, make sure you see the updated text!